flenniken/statictea/docs/messages.md

     "Ran out of characters before finishing the statement.", ## wNotEnoughCharacters "No matching end right bracket.", ## wNoMatchingBracket "Invalid character.",   ## wInvalidCharacter
-    "Invalid first character of the argument."]
+    "Invalid first character of the argument.", ## wInvalidFirstArgChar "An if with an assignment takes three arguments.", ## wAssignmentIf "An if without an assignment takes two arguments."]
 ```